ITPNYU/ITP-IMA-Community-Guidelines/documents/rules-of-play.md

 ### Faculty / Staff / Residents / Fellows

-- Provide modes for student feedback and be open to criticism
+- Provide modes for student feedback and be open to criticism.
-- Address behavior that violates the Code of Conduct
+- Address behavior that violates the Code of Conduct.
-- Provide a learning environment that allows for the full complexity of thoughts and experiences to be shared and heard
+- Provide a learning environment that allows for the full complexity of thoughts and experiences to be shared and heard.
-- Listen to and acknowledge perspectives and opinions of marginalized people
+- Listen to and acknowledge perspectives and opinions of marginalized people.
-- Maintain a diverse representation of identities and experiences within class syllabi (projects, resources, guests)
+- Maintain a diverse representation of identities and experiences within class syllabi (projects, resources, guests).
-- Structure classes and environments in order to allow for multiple modes of participation
+- Structure classes and environments in order to allow for multiple modes of participation.